-“There’s no playbook for this point moving forward,” Wingo points out, adding that to get started down this brave new path, brands should agree that when we know better, we must do better.
+“There’s no playbook for this point moving forward,” Wingo points out.
+When brands know better, they must do better.

 “What worked six months ago or even six weeks ago, it’s not going to work today.
 And it’s not going to work in the future, either,” she says.
-“We are holding brands, CEOs, and people in positions of power to a different level of accountability that will not only be measured by balance sheets and cash flow statements and VC funding, but it’s also going to be measured in human relationships.”
+“We are holding brands, CEOs, and people in positions of power to a different level of accountability.
+“This will not only be measured by balance sheets and VC funding, but also in human relationships.”

 “Stonewalling won’t work.
-Honesty, taking responsibility, apologizing, and then a real action plan is a bare minimum,” says Manco, adding that those first two actions can be non-starters with what he calls “alpha C-level types.”
-He recommends brands bring in a person of color from the business world as a consultant/advisor to review their plans and wording.
+Honesty, taking responsibility, apologizing, and then a real action plan is a bare minimum,” says Manco.
+She adds that those first two actions can be non-starters with alpha C-level types.
 “If it’s done solely in house, things will be missed, and language and terminology can be used incorrectly, making matters worse.”

 As for CrossFit?
-With Glassman gone, some explanations have been doled out by the brand, including (buried down deep) an apology:
+With Glassman gone, the brand has offered some explanations including (buried down deep) an apology: